rch4-org/rch4-org.github.io/content/about_rch4.md

           *   **Riluzole:** No
           *   **RCH4:** No
         type: faq_item
-      - question: Is ALSFRS-R score decline rate slowed? i.edoes is extend life?
+      - question: Is ALSFRS-R score decline rate slowed? i.e does is extend life?
         answer: |
           *No cure exists*